lrleon/uconv/README.md

 ## Integration

+There are two ways for integrating `uconv` to your project.
+The first one is by adding your units directly to the library distribution and building it.
+The second way, which is the recommended, is by building your own library.

+#### Adding units to `uconv` distribution

 In order to use `uconv`, you require:

 1. Include the header `uconv.H` in the places of your project using